Ignacio Comonfort: Resignation

 Comonfort now sought to move away from the government he had helped bring to power.
 He made known to troops in the interior his repentance of having supported the Plan of Tacubaya and to surrender the executive over to the president of the Supreme Court.
 He thought at one point of even joining the troops to fight against the reactionists.
 His ruling council now advised him to make a complete retraction.
 Minister of War Garcia Conde proposed a conference of state governors to reconcile the country, but it was rejected.

 On the morning of 11 January, more troops near the capital joined the Plan of Tacubaya.
 Comonfort resolved to go with 5,000 loyal troops to the headquarters of the constitutionalists.
-He intended to step down from the government and hand over the presidency to his constitutional successor, the president of the Supreme Court, who was Benito Juarez.
-Comonfort released him from his imprisonment, and Juarez left for Guanajuato where on 19 January, he established a government.
+He intended to step down from the government and hand over the presidency to his constitutional successor, the president of the Supreme Court, who was Benito Juárez.
+Comonfort released him from his imprisonment, and Juárez left for Guanajuato where on 19 January, he established a government.